Review & Rating

 Problems with KWC faucets have been reported by both our plumbers panel and KWC owners.
 These include:

-• Some faucets, particularly the Domo pull-out kitchen faucet seem to have a chromic problem with the base swivel corroding or building up deposits until it will no longer turn, a problem that appears to be related to imperfect engineering.
-Others report the problem only after running hot water through the faucet for more than a few minutes.
-Running cold water for a while cures the problem.KWC America's customer service is responsive and knowledgable, easily passing our basic customer service tests.
-While the company's lifetime faucet warranty is about average for the industry in North America, the company's response to warranty claims is usually quick and helpful.
-But, we have received reports of the company refusing to honor warranty claims where the issue is caused by mineral build up inside the faucet or the faucet cartridge.
+We have received reports, however, of the company refusing to honor warranty claims where the issue could be caused by mineral build up inside the faucet or the faucet cartridge.
 KWC's position appears to be that a failure due to mineral buildup is "ordinary wear and tear" that is not covered by its warranty.
-The usual position is that failure due to mineral buildup is not wear and tear — see, e.g. so buyer beware.
+The more common thought in the industry is that failure due to mineral buildup is not ordinary wear and tear — see, e.g. so buyer beware.
 If you live in an area where hard water is a problem, you might keep this in mind when selecting a faucet.

 In Canada, the brand is distributed and supported by Nortesco, Inc. We have not tested Nortesco's customer support, but we have heard nothing but good things about this company that specializes in the importation of up-scale designer bath products.

-If you have had an experience with a KWC faucet, — good, bad or indifferent — that you would like to share, please drop us a note or post a comment below.
+We are continuing to research the company.
+If you have experience with KWC faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.